-Tips to buying a hammock in Merida Mexico
+Tips for buying a hammock in Merida Mexico

 You will see many styles of hammocks here in the Yucatan.
 There are several things to consider when buying a hammock.
 Usually, here in Mexico, you will see nylon, cotton, and some from henequen which is a rope type cord.
 Both nylon and cotton are very comfortable, henequen not so much as it can be quite fibrous.

 Cotton hammocks are perfect for indoor use and generally speaking will come in either an unbleached cream shade or pale muted colours.
 However, cotton can stretch out and become misshapen and some tell me that they are too hot for summer use.

 Nylon hammocks will come in very bright shiny colours and many hammocks in nylon are multicoloured or if they are two threads woven they will incorporate complementary colours like blue and green so they will be a beautiful addition to your terrace or back yard.